AimbotParce/MDS-SDM-AcademicGraphs/README.md

 docker-compose up -d
 ```

+This docker image contains the installation of the "Graph Data Science (GDS)" Library, so its highly advisable to use the image for simplicity

 **Note:** You can set up the environment variables in a `.env` file in the same
 directory and instead use the command `docker-compose --env-file .env up -d`.